Google Voice marked a milestone in business phone service when it launched over a decade ago. But times have changed.

 Sideline augments existing mobile plans by providing additional phone numbers to segment professional and personal calls.
 This “second line” also enables productivity features like auto-replies when on another call.

-Why is Sideline better than Google Voice?
+Why is Sideline a good Google Voice alternative?

 Unlike Google Voice’s web-based system, Sideline uses carrier networks like Verizon and AT&T to deliver reliability.
 This means connectivity even in areas with no wireless internet access.